auth0/auth0-ai-js/packages/ai-components/README.md

 > [!WARNING]
 > `@auth0/ai-components` is currently **under heavy development**.
 We strictly follow [Semantic Versioning (SemVer)](https://semver.org/), meaning all **breaking changes will only occur in major versions**.
 However, please note that during this early phase, **major versions may be released frequently** as the API evolves.
 We recommend locking versions when using this in production.

-This library helps to setup the React components for auth0-ai.
+This library helps to set up the React components for auth0-ai.

 ## Run